near/community/meetings/contract-runtime-wg.md

 Short- and medium-term goal: Safe and highly performant contract execution runtime for Near;
 Long-term goal: Near-independent and non-specific to Near contract execution runtime for general blockchains.

+## 18.02.2021

+### Status

+  Done:
+    * Formed wishlist of features for Wasmer
+    * Also created list of potential optimizations in our stack: https://docs.google.com/document/d/1PD9yRCs9PKkPLF-4jKLmAxbOKTH9xCEi7rd5o3RxUmM/edit
+    * Added tracing support to runtime
+    * Created unit test to reproduce EVM bridge perf issue
+    * Discovered perf issue in simulator: was because of missing contract cache

+  In progress:
+    * Performance effort
+    * Alex is working on testbed capable to reproduce complex runtime behavior situations
+    * Investigated replacement of bincode with borsch, only 10% improvement, not go this way
+    * Keep deserialized contracts in memory for now
+    * Feature refactoring to simplify compilation in various configs and crates deps

+ Planned:
+    * Pipeline approach to execution: know all contracts in the block, preload all of them and prepare VMs to run concurrently
+    * Consider having more persistent contract cache for simulation testing, i.e. using RocksDB as BE

 ## 04.02.2021

 ### Status